 and Management Lec.
 3 Lab.
 0 Cr.
-3 Prerequisite: a grade of "C" or higher in CJUS 1107 and 2216; or permission of instructor.
-Analysis of the structure and function staffing, prison operations, the convict world, prison violence, and jails.
+3 Analysis of the structure and function of staffing, prison operations, the convict world, prison violence, and jails.

-Prerequisite: 15 hours of upper level criminal justice courses or permission of instructor.
+4991 Directed Study Lec.
+3 Lab.
+0 Cr.
+3 Prerequisite: 15 hours of upper level criminal justice courses or permission of instructor.
 A survey of current literature and/or research in an area or areas of specific interest within the criminal justice system.
-Topics may vary.
+May be repeated for a maximum of six hours of credit.